Hair and Make-Up for Mature Dancers

 Have at least one practice session before the event.
 Don't just put your face on and clean it straight off again - leave your make-up on and check it again in half an hour.
 That way, you'll discover whether anything is going to settle into the creases!

 Finally, always check your make-up with a magnifying mirror, in good light, once it's done.
 Everyone's eye for close work starts to fail after the mid-forties - some more than others.
 You may not notice how much detail you can't see these days.
 Brightly coloured eyeshadow looks dreadful if it's not evenly applied, and even worse if you have specks of it scattered over your cheeks!

-Belly dance troupes generally want dancers to wear their hair long - but not everyone suits long hair.
+The popular image of a belly dancer is of a woman with long flowing hair - but it doesn't suit everyone, especially as we get older.
 Personally, I know I look awful with long hair hanging round my face - it emphasizes my saggy jawline.
-That's the reason so many hairdressers advise mature women not to wear their hair long - the droopy strands around the face emphasize the effect of gravity.
+That's the reason so many hairdressers advise mature women not to wear their hair down - the droopy strands around the face emphasize the effect of gravity.

 Tribal dancers are lucky, because they can disguise their lack of hair easily with turbans and hair wraps.
 The rest of us have to reach for hairpieces and wigs.
 But remember - if long hair doesn't suit you in real life, it won't magically look good when you're belly dancing!

 If you can, get yourself to a wig shop or good hairdresser which sells hair switches.
 Try on a few options and see what suits you.
 I don't recommend hair extensions - they're very expensive, and you probably need to put your hair up (at least partially) anyway, so what's the point?
 You may as well go straight for a fake ponytail or half wig.